titusjan/argos/README.md

 #### Viewing Metadata

-Below the repository window (in the lower left corner of the screen shot) are three dock windows that are layed out on top of each other, and which can be brought to front by clicking their respective tab.
-They are for displaying meta data of the item that is currently selected in the data repository (note: not the item in the data collector).
+At the bottom of the Data panel, in the lower left corner of the screen shot, are two tabs that contain meta data of the item that is currently selected in the tree.

-The `Dimensions` dock window lists the dimension names and sizes of arrays.
-The `Attributes` window lists the HDF or NetCDF attributes of a group or dataset/variable.
+The `Attributes` tab lists the attributes of items from HDF or NetCDF files.
 Other file formats may contain similar meta data, which is then also displayed here.

-The `Properties` window contains a list of properties, such as the shape and element-type of the selected item.
-In contrast to the `Attributes` this list is fixed, all repo items always have the same list of properties (although their contents may be empty).
-These properties, by the way, can be added as columns in the data repository.
-By default only the `name` property is shown;
+The `Properties` tab contains a list of properties, such as the shape and element-type of the selected item.
+In contrast to the `Attributes` this list is fixed; all data items always have the same list of properties (although their contents may be empty).
+These properties, by the way, can be added as columns in the Data tree via `View | Table Headers | Data` in the main menu.
-right-click on the repository tree header to add extra columns.